Buile Shuibhne: Literary style

 The poetry in the story of Suibhne is rich and accomplished, and the story itself of the mad and exiled king who composes verse as he travels has held the imagination of poets since then.
 At every stop in his flight, Suibhne pauses to give a poem on the location and his plight, and his descriptions of the countryside and nature, as well as his pathos, are central to the development of the text. Ó Béarra (2014) includes a detailed analysis of some of the poetry.

 Translations and adaptations

 Many poets have invoked Suibhne (most often under the English version of his name, Sweeney) – most notably in Seamus Heaney's translation of the work into English, which he entitled Sweeney Astray.
 The author Flann O'Brien incorporated much of the story of Buile Shuibhne into his comic novel At Swim-Two-Birds, whose title is the English translation of the place name 'Snámh dá én' in the tale.
 Another version from the Irish text, titled The Poems of Sweeny, Peregrine, was published by the Irish poet Trevor Joyce.

+Artist Cliodhna Cussen illustrated and adapted a version of the story for Clódhanna Teoranta in 1976.
+The book was called Buile Shuibhne.

-A modern Irish version of Buile Shuibhne was published in 2010 by Seán Ó Sé.
+A modern Irish version of Buile Shuibhne was prepared by Seán Ó Sé and published in 2010 by Coiscéim.
 This was the first time that the full original text was made available in modern Irish.